KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Autocomplete-Article.md

-## Autocomplete providers
+## Services

-In KeyboardKit, an ``AutocompleteProvider`` can provide suggestions when the user types or the text input cursor moves in the text.
+In KeyboardKit, an ``AutocompleteService`` can provide suggestions when the user types or the text input cursor moves in the text.

-KeyboardKit doesn't have a standard autocomplete provider implementation.
-Instead, it injects a disabled provider into ``KeyboardInputViewController/services`` until you replace it with your own provider implementation or activate [KeyboardKit Pro][pro].
+KeyboardKit doesn't have a standard autocomplete service implementation.
+Instead, it injects a disabled service into ``KeyboardInputViewController/services`` until you replace it with your own implementation or register [KeyboardKit Pro][pro].

 ## How to perform autocomplete

-KeyboardKit will automatically call ``KeyboardController/performAutocomplete()`` whenever the keyboard text changes, then update the ``KeyboardInputViewController/state`` context with suggestions from the ``KeyboardInputViewController/services`` autocomplete provider.
+KeyboardKit will automatically call ``KeyboardController/performAutocomplete()`` whenever the keyboard text changes, then update the ``KeyboardInputViewController/state`` context with suggestions from the ``KeyboardInputViewController/services`` ``Keyboard/Services/autocompleteService``.

 ``KeyboardInputViewController`` has many open autocomplete-related functions that can be used to configure how it performs autocomplete, which text it uses, etc. You can also use the ``AutocompleteContext`` to configure how autocomplete behaves.

-However, ieverything eventually comes down to which ``AutocompleteProvider`` you use.
-The ``Autocomplete/LocalProvider`` in [KeyboardKit Pro][pro] will honor all supported configurations, while ``Autocomplete/RemoteProvider`` will not.
+However, ieverything eventually comes down to which ``AutocompleteService`` you use.
+The ``Autocomplete/LocalService`` in [KeyboardKit Pro][pro] will honor all supported configurations, while ``Autocomplete/RemoteService`` will not.

 Views like the autocomplete ``Autocomplete/Toolbar`` can list these suggestions and handle suggestion with the main ``KeyboardActionHandler``.